bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

   --chain-id $CHAIN_ID
 ```

-If all procedures are successful, then oracle provider status for the validator should be `active`.
+If all procedures are successful, then the oracle provider status for the validator should be `active`.

 ```bash
 bandd query oracle validator $(bandd keys show -a $WALLET_NAME --bech val)